-Particularly hazardous substances require additional planning and considerations.
-A sortable Excel list of particularly hazardous substances is available here, courtesy of Duke University.
-This list is not exhaustive; consult the safety data sheet to determine whether a particular chemical may be considered a carcinogen, reproductive hazard or substance with a high acute toxicity and therefore identified as a PHS.
+Particularly hazardous substances (PHS) require additional planning and considerations.
+A description of particularly hazardous substances is available from the Occuptional Safety and Health (OSHA) website here.
+Consult the safety data sheet to determine whether a particular chemical may be considered a carcinogen, reproductive hazard or substance with a high acute toxicity and therefore identified as a PHS.

 The OSHA Laboratory Standard defines particularly hazardous substances as:

 Carcinogens – A carcinogen is a substance capable of causing cancer.
 Carcinogens are chronically toxic substances; that is, they cause damage after repeated or long-duration exposure, and their effects may become evident only after a long latency period.
 A chemical is considered a carcinogen if it is included in any of the following carcinogen lists:

 - OSHA-regulated carcinogens as listed in Subpart Z of the OSHA standards.